Literature / Tommy and Tuppence

 - Character Over Lap: Inspector Japp from the Hercule Poirot books.

 - Childhood Friend Romance: Tommy and Tuppence played together as children.

 - Cold Sniper: Averted; Mrs. Sprot breaks down after she desperately shoots her daughter's kidnapper.
 Played straight, as it is later revealed she was acting to hide her cover.

 - Les Collaborateurs: Mr. Brown's organization in The Secret Adversary.

 - Cover Identity Anomaly: Averted with Tommy and Tuppence in N or M?, although they both go about it in different fashions.

-- Cyanide Pill: Sir James would rather die than be caught as Mr. Brown at the end of The Secret Adversary.
+- Cyanide Pill: In The Secret Adversary, Sir James would rather die than be caught and tried as Mr. Brown.
+He keeps one hidden in his signet ring.

 - Deadpan Snarker: Tommy.

 - Dirty Communists: The bad guys who will ruin Britain with the missing document in The Secret Adversary.
 Also appears to a lesser extent in Partners in Crime.